ROCm/rocSOLVER/docs/source/userguide_logging.rst

 The layer mode specifies which logging type(s) are activated, and can be ``rocblas_layer_mode_none``, ``rocblas_layer_mode_log_trace``, ``rocblas_layer_mode_log_bench``, ``rocblas_layer_mode_log_profile``,
 or a bitwise combination of these.
-The max level depth specifies the default maximum depth of nested function calls that may appear in the trace logging.
+The max level depth specifies the default maximum depth of nested function calls that may appear in the trace and profile logging.

 Both the default layer mode and max level depth can be specified using environment variables.